jonlpersson/ed-latimore/site/_posts/2020-01-16-6-signs-youre-definitely-addicted-to-porn.md

 Because who wants to go into a XXX video store and ask the clerk for *Anal Busters 4: The Return of Rodney Rod.*

 It’s embarrassing.
-But now, you can log on to your favorite porn site and indulge to your heart's content and the exhaustion of your dopamine receptors.
+But now, you can log on to your favorite porn site and indulge until your heart's content and the exhaustion of your dopamine receptors.

-If you’ve had anxiety while performing, had an issue getting erect, or suffer from premature ejaculation, porn might be the culprit.
+If you’ve had anxiety while performing, had an issue getting erect, or suffered from premature ejaculation, porn might be the culprit.

 The good news is that with time it is reversible.
 In fact, most guys get over it within 90 days.